LaGrange College

 LaGrange College is a private college in LaGrange, Georgia.
 Founded in 1831 as a female educational institution, LaGrange is the oldest private college in Georgia.
-It is affiliated with the United Methodist Church and offers more than 55 academic and pre-professional programs, including graduate degrees in education.
+It is affiliated with the United Methodist Church and offers more than 55 academic and pre-professional programs, including graduate degrees in education, clinical mental health counseling and higher education administration.

 History

 The chapel (left) and the Cason J. Callaway Science Building (right).

-The college began as a women's academy (high-school level), housed in a large white building down the street from where the current campus was developed.
+The college began as a women's academy, housed in a large white building down the street from where the current campus was developed.
 A few years later, in 1851, the institution moved to its present location on "the Hill," the highest geographical point in the city of LaGrange.

-In 1847, the school was renamed as "LaGrange Female Institute", and the charter was amended to allow the school the power to confer degrees.
-The name was changed to "LaGrange Female College" in 1851, with the adoption of a four-year curriculum.
+In 1847, the school was renamed as LaGrange Female Institute, and the charter was amended to allow the school the power to confer degrees.
+The name was changed to LaGrange Female College in 1851, with the adoption of a four-year curriculum.

 The Georgia Conference of the Methodist Episcopal Church South took ownership of the college in 1856.
 Today, it is an institution of the North Georgia Conference of the United Methodist Church.

 As discussions continued about admitting men, LaGrange Female College became "LaGrange College" in 1934.
 In 1953, the institution's Board of Trustees officially made it coeducational.

-The size of the campus doubled in 1992 thanks to the donation of land and facilities from the Callaway Foundation, which included Callaway Auditorium, Callaway Education Building, six tennis courts, two softball fields, sites for Cleaveland Baseball Field and the soccer field, and a swimming pool that was converted into Charles D. Hudson Natatorium in 1995.
+The size of the campus doubled in 1992 thanks to the donation of land and facilities from the Callaway Foundation, Inc., which included Callaway Auditorium, Callaway Education Building, six tennis courts, two softball fields, sites for Cleaveland Baseball Field and the soccer field.

 Academics

-LaGrange operates on the modified (4-1-4) semester system for day classes, which provides for fall and spring semesters, separated by a January Interim Term.
+LaGrange operates on the modified (4-1-4) semester system for day classes, which provides for fall and spring semesters.

+The college offers more than 50 academic and pre-professional programs.
+Students may earn an Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Business Administration and a Bachelor of Science in Nursing.
+The graduate programs students can pursue are the Master of Arts degree in Teaching, the Master of Education degree in Curriculum and Instruction, the Specialist in Education degree in Curriculum and Instruction, the Doctoral degree (Ed.D.) in Curriculum and Instruction, Tier I Leadership Certification in Education, the Master of Science in Clinical Mental Health Counseling, the Master of Science in Computer Science and the Master of Education in Higher Education Administration.

+Aviation Program

+Open to all disciplines and majors across campus, the aviation minor allows students to obtain the skills needed to earn their commercial pilot certificate.
+An on-campus flight-simulator lets them get started immediately and begin flying a Piper 100i aircraft their freshman year.
+The planes and instruction are provided by the college’s partner, Paragon Flight Training, an award-winning flight academy based in Fort Myers, Florida.
+The program has been offered since fall of 2023.